 - a.
-PVC Pipe: PVC pipe for potable water and reclaimed water mains shall conform to the requirements of AWWA C-900 (4" through 12"), AWWA C-905 (14" through 36"), and AWWA C-909 (4" through 24") and shall be Class 150 DR 18 for all open cut and direct bury installations with a minimum of thirty six inches (36") of cover for potable water mains and forty-eight (48") inches of cover for reclaimed water mains.
-For shallower depth, the type of pipe and installation shall require prior CCU approval.
+PVC Pipe: PVC pipe for potable water mains shall conform to the requirements of AWWA C-900 (4" through 60"), , and AWWA C-909 (4" through 24") and shall be Class 150 DR 18 for all open cut and direct bury installations with a minimum of thirty six inches (36") of cover for potable water mains and 12" and under and 60" of cover for water mains over 12" in diameter.
+For shallower depth, the type of pipe and installation shall require prior written approval by the CCU.
 The manufacturer shall insure all quality control test and AWWA requirements are complied with during the production of PVC pipe. - b.
-C-900, C-905, and C-909 pipes shall have an integral bell formed with a race designed to accept the gasket in accordance with their respective AWWA requirements.
+C-900 and C-909 pipes shall have an integral bell formed with a race designed to accept the gasket in accordance with their respective AWWA requirements.
 The spigot end shall have a bevel and a stop mark on the outside diameter to indicate proper insertion depth.
 Provisions shall be made for expansion and contraction at each joint.
-All surfaces of the joint where the gasket may bear shall be smooth, free of cracks, fractures, or imperfections that could adversely affect the performance of the joint.

-- c.
-Pipe Color: All C-900, C-905, and C-909 potable water main pipes shall be blue in color and reclaimed water mains purple in color with a PVC ASTM D-1120 and ASTM D-2241 reference, the class pressure rating, and the DR number permanently and plainly marked on the pipe. - d.
-Rubber Gasket Joints: C-900, C-905, and C-909 polyvinylchloride pipe joints shall be the bell and spigot type using rubber gasket push-on type joints.
+All surfaces of the joint where the gasket may bear shall be smooth, free of cracks, fractures, or imperfections that could adversely affect the performance of the joint. - c.
+Pipe Color: All C-900 and C-909 potable water main pipes shall be blue in color with a PVC ASTM D-1120 and ASTM D-2241 reference, the class pressure rating, and the DR number permanently and legibly marked on the pipe. - d.
+Rubber Gasket Joints: C-900, and C-909 polyvinylchloride pipe joints shall be the bell and spigot type using rubber gasket push-on type joints.
 Rubber gaskets shall be molded to a circular form to the proper cross section and shall consist of a vulcanized high grade elastomeric compound conforming to ASTM D-1869 and AWWA C-900 elastomeric seals for joining plastic pipe. - e.
 Fittings: All ductile iron fittings shall be in accordance with AWWA Specification C-153 and as a minimum have the same pressure rating of the connecting pipe.
 All ductile iron fittings shall be cement mortar or fusion bonded epoxy coated.
 All coatings in contact with potable water shall be certified to NSF 61.
-All exposed fasteners such as bolts, nuts, washers, and threaded rod shall be Type 316 stainless steel and all buried fasteners such as bolts, nuts, fasteners, washers, and threaded rod shall be "Cor-Ten" steel or Cor-blue coated.
-Mechanical joint bolts shall not protrude more than 1⁄2 inch through the nut after joints are assembled. - f.
-Fastener Threads: All stainless steel fastener threads shall be coated with an anti-seize compound as approved by CCU.
+All exposed fasteners such as bolts, nuts, washers, and threaded rod shall be Type 316 stainless steel and all buried fasteners such as bolts, nuts, fasteners, and washers shall be "Cor-Ten" steel or Cor-blue coated.
+Threaded rod for buried applications shall be Type 316 stainless steel.
+Mechanical joint bolts shall not protrude more than 1/2 inch through the nut after joints are assembled. - f.
+Fastener Threads: All stainless-steel fastener threads shall be coated with an anti-seize compound as approved in writing, by CCU.